-Below the dome, the motto of the Secession is emblazoned in golden letters: Der Zeit ihre Kunst, der Kunst ihre Freiheit (by Ludwig Hevesi).
+Below the dome, the motto of the Secession is emblazoned in golden letters: Der Zeit ihre Kunst, der Kunst ihre Freiheit (To time its art, to art its freedom) (by Ludwig Hevesi).

 To the left of the entrance door is a second motto: Ver Sacrum (Holy Spring), which is meant to express the hope for a new flowering of art and was the title of the artists‘ association’s publication.